• Skip to primary navigation

 Sprinkle a pinch of salt and freshly ground pepper over sweet potatoes.

-• Repeat with another layer of potatoes, a small pinch of salt and freshly ground pepper and ⅓ egg mixture.
-Top again with ½ cup Gruyère and 1 tablespoons of prosciutto.
+• Repeat with another layer of potatoes, a small pinch of salt, freshly ground pepper and ⅓ egg mixture.
+Top again with ½ cup Gruyère and 1 tablespoon of prosciutto.

-• Top with the last layer of potatoes, a small pinch of salt and fresh ground pepper, and the remaining egg mixture.
-Top again with ½ cup Gruyère and 1 tablespoon of prosciutto cubetti.
+• Top with the last layer of potatoes, a small pinch of salt and freshly ground pepper, and the remaining egg mixture.
+Top again with 1/2 cup Gruyère and 1 tablespoon of prosciutto cubetti.

 Cover with a buttered foil sheet and bake until potatoes are tender, about 40 minutes.